Michael B. Bolger, Ph.D.

 Here is a link to the Sonoma County Dept. of Health Services web page for current data on Blue-Green Algae and cyanobacteria:

-SCDHS Blue-Green Algae
+SCDHS Blue-Green Algae.
+NOTE:

 Here is a link to the State Water Resources Control Board (SWRB) web page for current data and a

 NOTE: As of June 7th 2020, the blue-green algae page on the SCDHS website has been removed.
 The link above will remain here assuming the

 SCDHS information will return later in the summer of 2020.